Hyundai Ioniq 5 used • 59 cars price-checked by AutoUncle

 • Audi A3

-The Vauxhall Corsa is a great alternative to the Hyundai Ioniq 5.
-With an average sale price of £9,690 you can currently find 9,126 of these cars available for sale on AutoUncle.
+The Vauxhall Corsa is a strong alternative to the Hyundai Ioniq 5.
+You'll currently find an inventory of 9,613 of these cars available for sale on AutoUncle, with an average sale price of £9,613.

-Another alternative car is the Ford Focus with 7,421 cars for sale at the moment and with an average sales price of £9,990.
-Another good choice for an alternative car is the Audi A3 with 4,830 cars for sale for the average price of £17,004.
+Another alternative car is the Ford Focus with 7,767 cars currently for sale with an average sales price of £9,596.
+The Audi A3 is the third best alternative.
+There are currently 5,179 of this car for sale in the UK with an average sales price of £17,700.

 All body types for Hyundai Ioniq 5